A General Theory of Liquidity Provisioning for Prediction Markets: Recovering and extending protocols from decentralized finance

 \subsection{Uniswap V2}

-Most DeFi protocols use AMMs to facilitate trades between only two assets due to transaction gas costs.
-AMMs handling more assets are computationally expensive.
-Hence in this subsection and the next, we similarly restrict our attention to two assets/outcomes.
 Uniswap V2, introduced by~\citet{adams2020whitepaperv2}, is a commonly used AMM in the Ethereum ecosystem to trade assets and has the functional invariant $\varphi_\alpha(\res)=\xa\xb=\alpha^2$.
-In line with DeFi conventions, we track the reserve vector $\res$, so that $\xa$ and $\xb$ represent the amount of assets 1 and 2, respectively, held by the market maker.
-We will still use normalized prices, so protocols mentioned here slightly differ from the exchange rate model of price commonly seen in the DeFi literature.
+We track the reserve vector $\res$, so that $\xa$ and $\xb$ represent the amount of assets 1 and 2, respectively, held by the market maker.
+We also still use normalized prices, leading to minor differences from the literature.
 The normalized price of the first asset can be computed as $p=\frac{\xb}{\xa+\xb}$, while the exchange rate model has $\hat{p}=\frac{x_2}{x_1}$.
 We refer the reader to~\citet{fan2022differentialliquidity, fan2023strategicliquidity} for a detailed breakdown of Uniswap V2 mechanics.

-We state the Uniswap V2 protocol and show that it is a special case of Protocol~\ref{alg:general-two-asset-g}.
-Uniswap V2 restricts how a LP can add or remove their liquidity by constraining them to use the same base function $g_0=-2\sqrt{p(1-p)}$ and only express their liquidity using parameter $\alpha^i$ where $g_i=\alpha^ig_0$.